 With an ability to print bio-compatable structures for inter-oral use you can print:

-- temporary crowns & bridges;
+- dental crowns & bridges;

 - custom trays